Wzha637/335-Server-and-Client-Side-Web-API/README.md

 # 335-Server-and-Client-Side-Web-API

 ## Description
-This is a Web API developed for **Southern Hemisphere Institute of Technology**
+This is a Web API developed for **Southern Hemisphere Institute of Technology**.
+The aim of this project is for users to be able to browse the official website of Southern Hemisphere Institute of Technology.
+The project is developed from C#, MS .NET, Javascript, HTML5, CSS3, VS studio, and postman.

 ## Technologies
 1. C#